-In this blog post, we’ll take a look at the business case for legacy system modernization and evaluate two different approaches for this complex process.
+In this blog post, we’ll take a look at the business case and evaluate two different legacy system modernization approaches for this complex process.

 A diverse array of factors can drive companies to look for ways to modernize their mission-critical, yet highly out-of-date technologies.
 These may include the need to integrate with a specific new technology, fix a slow-performing component, meet new regulatory requirements, or any number of other motivations.

 Although these are all valid and important reasons to update your legacy system, it’s vital to take a step back and analyze the big picture before you get started with any legacy system upgrade or modernization project.

 At the end of the day, it’s all about maximizing business outcomes, rather than implementing specific fixes or adding in a new feature or two.